ItsNotYou/SlideOCR/README.md

 ### Configuration ###

 Part of the OCR works via [ABBYY Cloud OCR SDK][abbyy] so we need to configure the necessary account details.
 We will need a [developer account][abbyy-register].
-After completing registration, create a **Secrets.py*** in SlideOCR/SlideOcrCode/slideocr/conf and insert the following code:
+After completing registration, **create a Secrets.py** in *SlideOCR/SlideOcrCode/slideocr/conf* and insert the following code:

-'class Secrets:
+    class Secrets:

         ABBYY_APP_ID = "<your-app-id-goes-here>"
-    ABBYY_PWD = "<your-app-password-goes-here>"'
+        ABBYY_PWD = "<your-app-password-goes-here>"

    [abbyy]: http://ocrsdk.com/
    [abbyy-register]: http://cloud.ocrsdk.com/Account/Register